rschristian/github-contribution-calendar-api/README.md

 ## Usage

-There's a couple ways one could use this:
+You can find an interactive instruction page to test the data here: https://gh-calendar.rschristian.dev

-Firstly, I have an instance of this API running at https://gh-calendar.rschristian.dev.
-You can use that address to get to an instruction page and use https://gh-calendar.rschristian.dev/user/{username} for retrieving data from the API.
-Availability of this is not guaranteed, service may go down without warning.
+An instance of this API is available here: https://gh-calendar.rschristian.dev/user/{username}

+However, availability of this is not guaranteed and service may go down without warning.
+See [Hosting](#hosting) if that is a concern.

+### Query Parameters

+Additionally, a few query arguments are supported:

+- `year`
+  - Type: Number<br />
+  - Default: `null`

+    Use this to customize which year's data you'd like.
+By default, the API returns the last 365 days rather than a calendar year.
+- `limit`
+  - Type: Number<br />
+  - Default: `null`

+    Unlikely to be useful, but limits the data returned to the first `X` number of weeks in the data set.

+## Hosting

-Secondly, you could deploy your own instance from the source here.
+One could deploy their own instance from the source here.
 I have this set up to run as a Cloudflare worker using [`worktop`](https://github.com/lukeed/worktop) & [`cfw`](https://github.com/lukeed/cfw).
 After following `cfw`'s instructions to set up a config file, edit [cfw.json](workers/api/cfw.json) with your credentials.

 You can then deploy by running the following: